The Right Fuel Source That Can Actually Lower Capital Expenses

 Working with natural gas was somewhat problematic until a few years ago when new technologies increased the durability and reliability of these gensets.

 Natural gas generators have a comparatively limited power output.
 This means an individual natural gas generator generally cannot match the wattage of its diesel counterpart.
 However, when you install multiple natural gas generators together in parallel configuration, not only can they produce a comparable or even greater amount of power, they also offer flexibility, scalability, and a numerous additional benefits detailed below.

 Easier Permitting: Natural gas is a clean burning fuel that does not require excessive testing or permitting.
 The high level of emissions produced by diesel generators often increases the difficulty in procuring an air-quality permit.

-Long Running Times During Outages: Since natural gas is supplied by a utility with underground pipelines it is rarely impacted by weather and the flow of fuel is largely secure—they can often run for weeks and months.
+Long Running Times During Outages: Since natural gas is supplied by a utility with underground pipelines, it is rarely impacted by weather and the flow of fuel is largely secure—they can often run for weeks and months.
 For diesel generators, the fuel supply typically ends after three days.
-And during a crisis, fuel deliveries are often delayed or non-existent.
+During a crisis, fuel deliveries are often delayed or non-existent.